amit-hm/splitwise_ynab_sync/README.md

     a.
 YNAB:
      - Go to [YNAB Developer Settings](https://app.ynab.com/settings/developer)
      - Create a new `Personal Access Token`.
-     - Save that in a safe place as you won't be able to access it again.
+     - You will see the token at the top of page, save that in a safe place as you won't be able to access it again.

     b.
 Splitwise:
     - Go to [Splitwise Apps](https://secure.splitwise.com/apps)